MelbourneDeveloper/COVID-19-DB/README.md

 ## What Can It Do? ##

+You should use this database to answer questions about COVID-19 over time.
+The daily figures show confirmed cases, deaths and recoveries for a given location day.
+The figures are not totals which means they can be averaged or used for other calculations.
+This database is about having the tools you need to tell a story and educate people about the recent history of the virus.

 This is an app I am building that plots the data on a map.
 It allows the user to slide through time and see new cases by day in each European country.
-This app should be available soon and allow users to plor data from any SQL query on the map.
+This app should be available soon and allow users to plot data from any SQL query on the map.

 ![Europe Daily New Cases](https://christianfindlay.files.wordpress.com/2020/04/europesmaller.gif)